 - Resolving common issues

 Make your knowledge base easily accessible so that users can get to it quickly and agents can share a link to callers.
-If most of your callers can resolve their issues on their own, then you will have fewer hold times in your virtual call center.
+If most of your callers can resolve their issues on their own, then you will have fewer hold times in your call center.

 7. Monitor Agent Performance